MikeMcC399/eslint-plugin-cypress/docs/rules/no-async-tests.md

-# Prevent using async/await in Cypress test cases (no-async-tests)

 Cypress tests [that return a promise will error](https://docs.cypress.io/guides/references/error-messages.html#Cypress-detected-that-you-returned-a-promise-from-a-command-while-also-invoking-one-or-more-cy-commands-in-that-promise) and cannot run successfully.
 An `async` function returns a promise under the hood, so a test using an `async` function will also error.

 ## Rule Details